SCWK - Social Work

 Placement in community social service agencies for supervised direct service assignments emphasizing formulation of appropriate goals.
 Includes the selection of various social work roles and in-depth development of techniques and skills common to practice in the social service field.
 Prerequisites: SCWK 402 and admission to major.

 SCWK 407.
-Generalist Practice With Children and Families 3 credit hours
+Generalist Practice With Children and Families (3).

 Introduces practice competencies needed for working with children and families.
 Special emphasis on risk assessment, identification of environmental factors that contribute to neglect and violence in families, and legal procedures relevant to children and families.

 Selected topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
+Repeatable for credit.
 Graded Bg/NBg.
 Prerequisite: instructor's or program consent.